 Did I have a crystal ball?
 No, I wish, but I did have a process for evaluating each opportunity.

 The startup landscape has since become much more attractive.
 It used to be about learning a lot but earning a little.
 That’s no longer true — many startups are paying close to big tech salaries with more equity and learning upside.

 The private market is ever in your favor.
 So how do you make the most of it?

 Most startups fail — you hear this a lot.
 What you don’t hear is that most startups are clown cars looking for a gold mine.
 With no clue what they’re doing, it’s not shocking that the failure rate is so high.

 A common mistake is gravitating towards huge valuations and dollars raised.
-While big numbers are seductive, it’s important to know that capital is cheap.
+While big numbers are seductive, capital has become cheaper by the year.

 Quality of capital is not.
 Tier 1 investors have access to the full pipeline.
 Whatever startup you find, they’ve seen it.
 And if they did not fund it, you gotta ask: what do I see that the professionals missed?